petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/personalizing-experiences-for-users.md

 ---
 # Personalizing Experiences for Users

-A great website experience can help keep Clarity's visitors engaged and ultimately lead to more sales.
+Personalized website experiences can help keep Clarity's visitors engaged and ultimately lead to more sales.
 Liferay provides different tools to help you understand who your customers are and optimize your site to increase engagement.
-Clarity can use these tools in combination with Analytics Cloud to personalize the user experience.
+Clarity can use these tools in combination with Analytics Cloud.

-This article will dive further into the suite of features that Clarity can use to develop focused experiences for their users.
-We will cover the following topics:
+This article the following suite of features:

 - Segmentation management
 - Personalized experiences